Elsie Fest: Notable performers

 Elsie Fest returned for its third production on October 8, 2017, at Central Park's Summerstage and amassed a crowd of more than 4,000 fans.
-The line-up included:
+The line-up included: Alan Cumming, Lea Michele, Darren Criss, Jeremy Jordan, Ingrid Michaelson, Norm Lewis, Auliʻi Cravalho, Keala Settle, cast from The Band's Visit, and cast members from Miss Saigon.

 In 2018, Elsie Fest returned to Central Park's Summerstage on October 7, and featured performances from:

-In 2019, Elsie Fest announced its annual festival would be held on October 5th, 2019 again at Central Park's Summerstage.
+In 2019, Elsie Fest announced its annual festival would be held on October 5, 2019, again at Central Park's Summerstage.
 The line-up included:

 In 2020, Elsie Fest was cancelled due to the ongoing COVID-19 pandemic.

 In 2021, it was held during the BRIC Celebrate Brooklyn!
 Festival at the Prospect Park Bandshell.
 The line-up included: